Business Continuity Plan: How to Prepare for Business Interruptions

 What is a business continuity plan?

-A BCP involves identifying potential disastrous events that may affect your company and assembling a list of procedures that detail how to respond to and recover from these specific threats.
-Though business continuity plans may appear complex and time-consuming, even a basic set of policies and procedures can be useful.
-Both large and small companies can be impacted by business interruptions, but smaller companies may not have acquired the necessary financial resources to quickly recover after a period of downtime.
+A BCP involves identifying potential disastrous events that might affect your company and assembling a list of procedures that detail how to respond to and recover from these specific threats.
+Though business continuity plans appear complex and time-consuming, even a basic set of policies and procedures can be useful.
+Both large and small companies can be impacted by business interruptions, but smaller companies might not have acquired the necessary financial resources to quickly recover after a period of downtime.

 Business continuity management often begins with risk identification and assessment.
 No region or business is immune to a natural or man-made disaster.
-For instance, companies located away from earthquake zones or common hurricane paths may still have to deal with the electricity being down.
-Even a bad flu season can increase employee absenteeism.
+For instance, companies located away from earthquake zones or common hurricane paths might still have to deal with the electricity being down.
 To narrow down your greatest risks, you can start by reviewing past insurance claims and tracking any events that cause even a minor disruption to operations.
 Examine your list of vendors and your supply chain to determine if external factors could lead to a serious business interruption.
-Ultimately, a risk assessment should identify the threats that exist to your business and the likelihood for those threats to actually occur.
+Ultimately, a risk assessment should identify the threats that exist to your business and the likelihood for those threats to occur.

 Data backup and accessibility